Anecdotes and ideas

 December 2016, after Church I sit excitedly in the Grindstone pub, pitching my friends on giving out mince pies to our whole engineering cohort.
 Without request Mark Russel whipped out £20 to pay for the idea.
 This small amount of money had a huge impact on me - Mark encouraged high-agency, funded me, and counterfactually made the mince pie handing out happen.

 £100-1000 has a huge impact on students.
 I for one would have dedicated all my free time to something if given that much money.
-I’m now fortunate to have a little money and can feasibly give out £1-2k per year.
 Should I have a tiny grant pot to incentivise people to pickup projects?

 Funding mechanism failure case studies